EricssonResearch/dnt/getting_started/scenario_notification/README.md

 The fifth xterm (with title __minion__) show sthe received notification messages as formatted JSON output.
 In the following we reference this xterm as **notif-recv**.

-As the dafault setting is to disable pull notifications, R2DTWO startup related push notifications can be observed in **notif-recv** xterm (You may need to scroll back to the beginning in the xterm):
+As the dafault setting is to disable pull notifications, only push notifications are shown: loading the configuration file, startup completed, and telnet session onnected can be observed in **notif-recv** xterm (You may need to scroll back to the beginning of the messages in the xterm):

 ```
 JSON receiver server started on 10.10.10.2 : 6000

-Received 118 bytes from pandora , 192.168.1.2 : 56452 with sequence number 0
+Received 218 bytes from pandora , 192.168.1.2 : 36951 with sequence number 0
 ========== JSON data begin ==========
 {
   "notif_hostname": "pandora",
-  "notif_seq": 0,
-  "notif_tstamp": 1743778867.2204173,
+  "notif_msg": {
+    "push_level": "INFO",
     "transaction": {
+      "add_ifaces": 10,
+      "add_objects": 3,
+      "add_streams": 3,
       "committed": "pandora.ini"
     }
+  },
+  "notif_seq": 0,
+  "notif_tstamp": 1744037778.721275
 }
 ...........
 JSON data end ...........
-Message with sequence number  0 from  pandora  already received, not showing the replica
+Message with sequence number  0 from  pandora  with fragment ID  None  already received, not showing the replica

-Received 116 bytes from pandora , 192.168.1.2 : 56452 with sequence number 1
+Received 162 bytes from pandora , 192.168.1.2 : 36951 with sequence number 1
 ========== JSON data begin ==========
 {
   "notif_hostname": "pandora",
-  "notif_seq": 1,
-  "notif_tstamp": 1743778867.2249691,
+  "notif_msg": {
+    "push_level": "INFO",
     "r2dtwo": {
       "status": "startup completed"
     }
+  },
+  "notif_seq": 1,
+  "notif_tstamp": 1744037778.7405703
 }
 ...........
 JSON data end ...........
-Message with sequence number  1 from  pandora  already received, not showing the replica
+Message with sequence number  1 from  pandora  with fragment ID  None  already received, not showing the replica

-Received 142 bytes from pandora , 192.168.1.2 : 56452 with sequence number 2
+Received 194 bytes from pandora , 192.168.1.2 : 36951 with sequence number 2
 ========== JSON data begin ==========
 {
   "notif_hostname": "pandora",
-  "notif_seq": 2,
-  "notif_tstamp": 1743778868.1634479,
+  "notif_msg": {
+    "push_level": "INFO",
     "telnet": {
       "ip": "::ffff:127.0.0.1",
       "login": "conn 13",
-    "port": 36532
+      "port": 36354
     }
+  },
+  "notif_seq": 2,
+  "notif_tstamp": 1744037779.6541355
 }
 ...........
 JSON data end ...........
+Message with sequence number  2 from  pandora  with fragment ID  None  already received, not showing the replica
 ```

-Since node __pandora__ sends redundant notification messages on two interfaces the receiver detects the duplicates and does not display the replica by matching an already seen sequence number from a given R2DTWO.
+Since node __pandora__ sends redundant notification messages on two interfaces, the receiver detects the duplicates and does not display the replica by matching an already seen sequence number from a given R2DTWO.
 This is indicated by:

 ```
-Message with sequence number  X from  <host>  already received, not showing the replica
+Message with sequence number  X from  <host>  with fragment ID  None already received, not showing the replica
 ```

 ### Pull notifications